isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 “As soon as the artillery fire was over, the surveillance planes came in low over our heads.
 I still remember the sound of their engines as they buzzed over the mountains.
 The artillery fire and the surveillance planes took turns.
 My body was shaking, but somehow my mind was cool.”

 “We covered our roofs with tree branches and the inhabitants scattered here and there to hide.
 Toshio cried a lot!
-The people who hid with us kicked us a lot, saying that if Toshio started to cry, the Americans would find us.
+The people who hid with us kicked us a lot, saying that if Toshio cried, the Americans would find us."

-My mother interrupted my sister.
+My mother interrupted her.

-My breasts did not come out because there was nothing to eat,” she said.
+"My breasts did not come out because there was nothing to eat,” she said.
 “Toshio cried because he was so hungry.
 Nothing could be done.
 Our family was thrown out and had to run away from the ship's cannons...
-It was the time of year when the Rubus sieboldii were ripe, and Toshio ate them a lot.
+It was the time of year when the raspberries were ripe, and Toshio ate them a lot.
 He finally stopped crying when I put the berries into his mouth.
 It must have been about ten days since we hid in the mountains.
-Our uncle from the East was with us, but you were crying so much that he urged me to kill you, saying, “Put this rag in his mouth and kill him!
+Our uncle from the East was with us, but you were crying so much that he urged me to kill you, saying, “Put this rag in his mouth and kill him!"

 Tears fell from my mother's eyes.